TomusD/muMoE-RNBERT/README.md

 *Check [PyTorch Geometric](https://pytorch-geometric.readthedocs.io/en/latest/install/installation.html) for the URL matching your system.*

-Once you have completed the RNBERT setup (i.e., you are able to fine-tune a basic RNBERT model), you are ready to train a μMoE-RNBERT model and reproduce the results or built on it.
+Once you have completed the RNBERT setup (i.e., you can fine-tune a basic RNBERT model), you are ready to train a μMoE-RNBERT model and reproduce the results or build on it.

 ---